 She got it!
 This thing that belonged to her, her weapon.
-A wave of satisfaction flooded through her, and the beast in control didn’t see how the woman had held it out to her as she backed away, didn’t care.
+A wave of satisfaction flooded through her, and the thing in control didn’t see how the woman had held it out to her as she backed away, didn’t care.
 It was focussed on the feeling of her power, their power flowing to it and through it, cycling through the earth that men had tied them to untold years before.

 The voice of the girl, buried deep in a crevice of her mind, screamed to beware; this was what they wanted, but to no avail.
 It wasn’t worried about these humans.
 They had never been able to hurt her.

-So the demon watched as trickles of blood travelled in, around this shining weapon in her hands, watching as blood tainted it, bound to it, coloured the blade.
+So the slayer watched as trickles of blood travelled in, around this shining weapon in her hands, watching as blood tainted it, bound to it, coloured the blade.
 It marvelled at the rare beauty, symmetry of this thing, forged by magic from hell-steel so long before humans thought to shape metal.